projectdiscovery/nuclei/pkg/js/CONTRIBUTE.md

 ### Go Code Guidelines

 1. Always use 'protocolstate.Dialer' (i.e fastdialer) to dial connections instead of net.Dial this has many benefits along with proxy support , **network policy** usage (i.e local network access can be disabled from cli)
-2. When usage of 'protocolstate.Dialer' is not possible due to some reason ex: imported library does not accept dialer etc then validate host using 'protocolstate.IsHostAllowed' before dialing connection.
+2. When usage of 'protocolstate.Dialer' is not possible due to some reason ex: imported library does not accept dialer etc. then validate host using 'protocolstate.IsHostAllowed' before dialing connection.
 ```go
 	if !protocolstate.IsHostAllowed(host) {
 		// host is not valid according to network policy